lasselehtinen/groschen/readme.md

 ## Basics
 ### Purpose
-Groschen is an API wrapper for the Schilling Web Services.
+Groschen is an API wrapper for Mockingbird.
 Purpose is to provide a general library, that will return basic information for the product like title, stakeholders, media type and so on.
 Elements that can return multiple values usually return a Laravel Collection and the structure is usually copied from the Onix standard.
 For example the getProductIdentifiers method returns the following Collection:

     Illuminate\Support\Collection {#224
       #items: array:3 [